-Policy LU 1.1 Land use decisions.
-Ensure that ample land is available to support the needs of each land use classification and that development is consistent with the City's Municipal Code.
-Policy LU 1.2 Compatible development.
-Encourage development that minimizes conflict with surrounding uses and promotes neighborhood compatibility.
-Policy LU 1.3 Plan Implementation.
-Ensure the Comprehensive Plan is consistent with the requirements of the Monroe Land Use Development Code (MLUDC) and that the Plan is implemented through thoughtful zoning and development ordinances, interpretation, and programming.
-Policy LU 1.4 Regional coordination.
+- POLICY LU 1.1Land Use Decisions.
+Ensure that ample land is available to support the needs of each land use classification and that development is consistent with the City's Development Code. - POLICY LU 1.2 Compatible Development.
+Encourage development that minimizes conflict with surrounding uses and promotes neighborhood compatibility. - POLICY LU 1.3 Plan Implementation.
+Ensure the requirements of the Monroe Land Use Development Code (MLUDC) are consistent with the Comprehensive Plan and that the Plan is implemented through thoughtful zoning and development ordinances, interpretation, and programming. - POLICY LU 1.4Regional Coordination.
 Land use needs and classifications will be considered with a regional view and changes to codes and policies will be prepared in a way that ensures continuity with adjoining cities and the region as a whole.